Boiler PCB Fault Finding and PCB Board Cost to Replace

 PCB Repair Costs

-The time spent on repairs (and therefore the cost of labour) usually gets close to the cost of the replacement part anyway.
+The time spent on boiler repairs (and therefore the cost of labour) usually gets close to the cost of the replacement part anyway.

-The Cost To Replace A Boiler’s PCB
+The Cost to Replace a Boiler’s PCB

 This price drops if you’re considering a refurbished or reconditioned unit, but again, it’s rarely worth the small cash saving to have a second-hand unit (that has no warranty).